luckylat/luckylat/README.md

 ### whoami

 I'm CleyL(luckylat), a competitive-programmer.
-temporary portfolio: https://github.com/luckylat/MDportfolio (I want to time to make this and my product...)
+temporary portfolio: https://github.com/luckylat/MDportfolio (need time to make this and my product...)

 ### Some information
 **Natural Language**